What is climbing Kilimanjaro really like?

 Do I need a visa to travel to Tanzania?

 You will need a passport that is valid for at least six more months as well as a flight card which you will receive on the plane.
-Finally you need a Tanzanian visa.
+Finally, you need a Tanzanian visa.
 US, Canadian, British and most European citizens can simply obtain their visas upon arrival at the airport.
 The cost is $100 for US passport holders and $50 for others.
-If you are a citizen of a different country, please check with your embassy whether you can obtain a visa upon arrival.
+If you are a citizen of a different country, please check with your embassy if you can obtain a visa upon arrival.

 What vaccinations do I need?

-What are the best Kilimanjaro climb routes
+What are the best Kilimanjaro climb routes?

 How hard is it to climb Kilimanjaro?